 If a pupil arrives after the register has closed (9.15am) they will be marked with the unauthorised absence code “Late after registers close” (U) which is an unauthorised absence mark.
 However, if the pupil is late arriving due to a valid reason such as an unavoidable medical appointment, the absence will be authorised and coded accordingly.

 The school can authorise the following absences provided it is satisfied of the validity of the explanation given

 Absences due to illness which have not been reported to the school by the Parent/Carer on the first day of absence may not be authorised and will be recorded as an unauthorised absence.
 The reporting of absence due to illness remains the responsibility of the Parent/Carer.
-If a child is absent for more than a day, parents do not need to contact the school every day but must inform the school office of the expected return date and keep the school informed at regular intervals during the period of absence.

 School policy is that where a child has been sent home from school or absent due to vomiting or diarrhoea, they must not return to school until 48 hours after the last episode to reduce the risk of infection to other children and adults at the school.

 Parents should try to make appointments outside of school hours wherever possible.
 Where appointments during school time are unavoidable, the pupil should only be out of school for the minimum amount of time necessary for the appointment.
 It is not acceptable for a child to miss a whole day’s schooling for an appointment, unless absolutely necessary, in which case the school will need an explanation as to why this is.